RedBeret/python-p3-intro-to-object-relationships/README.md

 ## Introduction

-Python provides us a great deal of flexibility when defining classes and creating objects.
-We can give attributes and methods to classes and their objects, even adding brand new attributes to those objects after they are instantiated.
-We can also create classes that _inherit_ from one another, with different children getting the same attributes and methods from a parent.
+Python offers a high degree of flexibility in defining classes and creating objects.
+With Python, we can assign attributes and methods to classes and objects, as well as add new attributes to objects even after they have been instantiated.
+Additionally, we can create classes that inherit attributes and methods from a parent, enabling children classes to receive those features.

-Some relationships between classes and objects aren't quite as simple as parent-to-child.
-"Curriculum Developer" and "Instructor" are clearly examples of "Jobs", but how do they relate to important related concepts like "Duties" and "Schedules"?
-We can't use inheritance to solve these problems, but we can use Python techniques that you're already familiar with to build all variety of relationships.
+However, some relationships between classes and objects are not as straightforward as parent-child relationships.
+For instance, the job titles "Curriculum Developer" and "Instructor" fall under the broader category of "Jobs", but they also have associated concepts such as "Duties" and "Schedules".
+In such cases, we can't rely solely on inheritance to solve these issues.
+Nevertheless, we can still use the same Python techniques that you're already familiar with to create a wide variety of relationships.

-In this module, we will explore these different types of relationships and how to use Python to create them.
+In this module, we will delve into the various types of relationships and explore how to leverage Python to establish them.